gregp1985/ci-community-center/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - GitHub repository created using the UI.
   - Site was created using the Visual Studio Code program and linked to the GitHub repository.
-  - Changes were committed and pushed to the Github Repository.
+  - Changes were committed and synchronised to the Github Repository.
   - Went to the GitHub online UI, Repository>>Settings>>Pages
   - From the source section drop-down menu, the main branch and the root directory were selected and saved.
   - GitHub then created the site and a detailed ribbon display to indicate the successful deployment was displayed.